Pushing past the limits of conventional modeling

 Individual classes can be optimized to accurately account for variations in samples captured.

 Warning thresholds allow you to take appropriate action and can provide you with unique insights.
 Thresholds (one or more) can be placed around class boundaries to alert you if:

 - A shift is detected in your known classes, which may indicate manufacturing issues, degradation or variants

 - Unknown samples approach your known classes, which could mean competitors have a close match to your genuine sample, or discoveries of similar previously unknown samples

 Alerion Classification has uses in a wide range of industrial and life science settings

-Originally developed for unique challenges posed by taggant signatures, the Alerion AI classification can be used to address a wide variety of commercial or research-data classification challenges.
+Originally developed for unique challenges posed by taggant signatures, the Alerion generative AI classification can be used to address a wide variety of commercial or research-data classification challenges.
 Possibilities are endless for this powerful technology—including diagnostics, production quality-control, mechanical equipment monitoring or personnel identification.
 Sample applications include scenarios involving different kinds of source data: